hengsin/idempiere-oomph/README.md

 * Append ini/append.txt to eclipse-installer/eclipse-inst.ini
 * Linux, Window: compress the eclipse-installer folder.
 Mac: compress the "Eclipse Installer.app" folder.

+## Steps to Update installer
+* If the changes is just idempiere.setup and/or idempiere.projects.setup, download the latest archive from release.
+* Extract the downloaded archive, replace idempiere.setup and/or idempiere.projects.setup from project source.
+* Use the updated archive to create a new release.

 ## Notes for Mac
-* The eclipse-installer is the "Eclipse Installer.app/Contents/Eclipse" folder.
+* The eclipse-installer is inside the "Eclipse Installer.app/Contents/Eclipse" folder.

 ## Notes for Windows
 * Extract eclipse-inst-win64.exe to eclipse-inst-win64 folder